reiver/guide-research-interviewing/README.md

 Sometimes interviewees don't tell you everything, or aren't completely honest.

 Maybe answering a question honestly would embarrass them, or make them feel shame, or make them feel guilt.
-Maybe answering a question honestly would violate a local taboo.
+Or maybe answering a question honestly would violate a local taboo.
 Etc.

-So don't answer honestly.
+So they don't answer honestly.

-But you need the truth!
+But you a honest need answer!

-How do you get the truth in case like this —
+How do you get the truth in case like this‽ —
+How do you make the comfortable to try to counteract social desirability bias‽ —

-Here is a strategy for getting that type of information — ask this question —
+Here is a strategy for getting that type of information —

+**Don't make the question about them.**
+**Make the question about others.**

+Ask this question —

 > **What do you think others would say?**

 > **What do you think others think?**

 ## Phase 5